 I have the entire Anastasia Beverly Hills palette collection or at least of the main 14-pan palettes that typically come in the velvet packaging.
 So not including the Master palette by Mario, or any other limited edition palette they came out with.
-I just got into them within the last six months, I don’t know if I’m honestly going to be getting every single palette from them that they come out with.
+I don’t plan on getting every single one that’s released, but at the moment somehow I’ve gotten most of them.
 But I’m living for the formula so I just might since I really enjoy collecting makeup.
 Some people collect shoes, cars, handbags, or trading cards, I used to collect Pokemon cards but now I collect makeup.
 Mainly liquid lipsticks and eyeshadow palettes.
 All the rest I don’t.

 So, I thought it would be fun to do a comparison of the palettes from ABH as a lot of them are similar to share shades with other palettes.
 Which not a lot of other brands do, if they are coming out with new palettes it’s new shades.
 ABH reuses some of them often in all of their palettes.
 So do you need them all?
 No. So let’s determine which ones I find are more unique and worth it compared to the others.